-The Council of Jerusalem in Acts 15 brings up a very interesting point — in discerning the proper interpretation of the Scriptures and of the will of God, where do we turn for guidance, the teaching authority or Magisterium of the Church, or to the Holy Spirit?
+The Council of Jerusalem in Acts 15 brings up a very interesting point.
+To discern the proper interpretation of Scripture & the will of God, where should we turn for guidance, the teaching authority or Magisterium of the Church, or to the Holy Spirit?
 Some have painted these two as alternatives.
 But are they really?

 The Old Testament contains over seventy books, chock full of teaching.
 Included are not only the Ten Commandments, but also abundant instruction on how to apply them to everyday life.
 But there was a crucial limitation inherent in this wonderful but provisional gift of God.